smartmaster/smlComObject/readme.md

 # smlComObject
-<li>Easy to create component in C++, featuring interface multiple inheritance and powerfull QueryInterface
+<li>Easy to create components in C++, featuring multiple inheritance for interface and powerful QueryInterface, and multiple base components
-<li>Able to extend coponents without modifying existing code (i.e. able to add more interfaces for existing components without modifying existing code)
+<li>Able to extend components horizontally and vertically (i.e. add more interfaces or add more base components) without modifying existing code
+<li>Keep ABI compatible and platform portable in mind (now based on a minimum list of Windows headers)